What ingredients are in our beeswax wrap?

 Jojoba oil is edible but non-caloric and non-digestible, meaning the oil will pass out of the intestines unchanged.

-Rosin, (pix græca) also called colophony or Greek pitch is a solid form of resin obtained from pines and some other plants, mostly conifers.
+Resin or rosin, (pix græca) also called colophony or Greek pitch is a solid form of resin obtained from pines and some other plants, mostly conifers.

 Rosin is an ingredient used in a multitude of industries from soap to stringed instruments, soda to sealing wax.
 Rosin is used as a glazing agent in medicines and chewing gum.
 It is denoted by E number E915.
+(E numbers are codes for substances that are permitted to be used as food additives.)

 We use responsibly sourced resin from European pine forests.
 Our suppliers hold ISO14001 - Environmental Management System OHSAS 18001 - Occupational Health and Safety.